ianstormtaylor/slate/docs/concepts/02-nodes.md

 ## `Element`

-Elements make up the middle layers of a richtext document.
-They are the nodes that are custom to your own domain.
+Elements make up the middle layers of a rich text document.
+They are the nodes that are custom to your domain.
 Their interface is:

 ```typescript
 interface Element {